Karene Reid: Personal life

 Reid has two brothers and one sister.
 His brother Gabe plays college football for the Utah Utes.
 He is married to his wife, Addison.
 Reid's father, Spencer, who is originally from American Samoa, was a linebacker in the NFL, playing for the Carolina Panthers and Indianapolis Colts during his career.
+His uncles, Gabe Reid, Anton Palepoi, and Tenny Palepoi, all played in the NFL.
+Reid's cousins, Logan and Spencer Fano, also played college football for Utah.

+Reid is a member of the Church of Jesus Christ of Latter-day Saints.